piotr-machura/plainsync/README.md

 passwords**.
 Please, don't use this.

 ## Plainsync server
 The recommended way of setting up the server is using Docker.
-The image can be built and run  by running `docker-compose up -d` in the project's root.
+The image can be built and run by issuing `docker-compose up -d` in the project's root.

 ### Configuration
-Configuration is done through command line options (see `python ps_server.py --help`) or environment variables.
-Keep in mind that CLI options take precedence.
+Configuration is done through command line options (see `python ps_server.py --help`) or environment variables, with CLI options taking precedence.
 The storage location directory will be automatically created if it does not exist, other locations must be available for the server to start.

 Environment variables: